ZhangZhuoSJTU/StochFuzz/README.md

 <p>
 <a href="https://www.cs.purdue.edu/homes/zhan3299/res/SP21b.pdf"> <img title="" src="imgs/paper.png" alt="loading-ag-167" align="right" width="220"></a>

 StochFuzz is a (probabilistically) sound and cost-effective fuzzing technique for stripped binaries.
 It is facilitated by a novel incremental and stochastic rewriting technique that is particularly suitable for binary-only fuzzing.
 Any AFL-based fuzzer, which takes edge coverage (defined by AFL) as runtime feedback, can acquire benefits from StochFuzz to directly fuzz stripped binaries.
+An example case can be found in [system.md](docs/system.md#case-polyglot)
 </p>

 More data and the results of the experiments can be found [here](https://github.com/ZhangZhuoSJTU/StochFuzz-data).